Xenon257R/ichibot/README.md

 ![Embed Jukebox](assets/_meta/jukeboxV3.png)

-- Comes with all OSTs found in *MahjongSoul* as baseline tracks in case users do not want to curate their own playlists.
+- The original instance of IchiBot has a database with links to OSTs found in *MahjongSoul* as baseline tracks in case users did not want to curate their own playlists.
 This option can be disabled on a per-server basis.

 ## Notice